 - Productivity tools – Will attorneys miss programs such as Outlook, Word, Excel, Skype, and Quickbooks?
 We’ll find out.

 - Law Office Productivity – What about billing and case management software?
 Several options are actually available on Chrome OS, and we’ll see how they stack up.

 - How well does Chrome OS work with your existing products?
 What about printers, scanners, etc.?

-At the end we’ll look at how viable an option Chrome OS is for law firms and whether they should consider making a switch.
-What are your thoughts of practicing entirely in the cloud?
+In the end, we’ll look at how viable an option Chrome OS is for law firms and whether they should consider making a switch.
+What are your thoughts on practicing entirely in the cloud?